 It’s also important to visit Little Harpeth Children’s Dentistry at least two times a year for routine checkups.

-If your child needs an age one dental visit, make an appointment at Little Harpeth Children’s Dentistry by calling the office or booking online today.
+If your child needs an age one dental visit, make an appointment at Little Harpeth Children’s Dentistry by calling the office today.